Iampegassi/t2africimages/README.md

 Here is a link to my Google Drive containing folders/files  where the dataset used and respective directories for saved model paths can be downloaded and mounted on the user's Google Drive.https:https://drive.google.com/drive/folders/1-1BF1_EKHs-C0yx_NoAaS1nj3VRJ02lv?usp=sharing

+## Findins and Future Direction
+The fine-tuned model shows improvements in texture realism and capturing the complexity of simpler African prints, but struggles with intricate designs, indicating that bias remains.
+Fluctuating SSIM values highlight inconsistencies in structural integrity.While the model effectively replicates cultural elements in simpler prints, it lacks consistency and photo-realism in more complex patterns.
+The inherent randomness in generative AI contributes to these variations, pointing to the need for further refinement.
+This research advances the use of AI in promoting cultural diversity in fashion but also emphasizes the need for continued improvements to better capture the richness of diverse fashion traditions.
+Included are some snippets of the model's generation to illustrate these findings.